 James received his A.B.J. in Broadcast News and A.B. in Spanish, both magna cum laude with honors, from the University of Georgia where he was elected to Phi Beta Kappa.
 He spent the summer of 2004 living and studying Spanish in Cádiz, Spain.

 Outside of work, James is an avid sports fan and active musician.
-He is the Vanderbilt University Law School Class of 2009 Agent and Fundraising Chair and a former member of the school's Board of Advisors.
-James is a member of the Junior Advisory Board at the Horizons School, a Birmingham residential school designed to provide social and career independence to young adults with learning disabilities.
+He is the Vanderbilt University Law School Class of 2009 Agent and Fundraising Chair, a former member of the school's Board of Advisors, and the President of the Birmingham Chapter of the Vanderbilt Alumni Association.
+James is also the President of the Junior Board of Directors at the Horizons School, a Birmingham residential school designed to provide social and career independence to young adults with learning disabilities.
 He is a member of Red Mountain Church, where he can often be found playing a Gibson (no relation) guitar on Sundays.

 - J.D., Vanderbilt University Law School, 2009

 - A.B., A.B.J., University of Georgia, 2006 magna cum laude